Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 * <i>R<sub>SA</sub></i> -- the operation result;
 * <i>S1, S2 ...
 Sn</i> -- the operation arguments;
 * *n* -- the number of arguments.

+For more details see @ref occt_algorithms_10a "Section Algorithm" section.

 @subsection occt_algorithms_2_2 Parts of algorithms